chae0Park/rfq/Readme.md

 When pricing-related fields such as LOI or IR are modified, the updated RFQ is passed back through the deterministic quotation engine and the quotation is recalculated.

+This allows human operators to:

+- Correct extraction results
+- Add internally determined values
-This allows human operators to correct extraction results, add internally determined values, or reflect changes in client requirements without restarting the RFQ from the beginning.
+- Reflect changes in client requirements

+without restarting the RFQ from the beginning.

 ---